What characteristics an application built with a Cloud Native approach has

 Adaptability to load and market changes

-The application can handle a sudden surge of customers — the system simply taps more capacity for the peak and then returns to normal.
+2. The application can handle a sudden surge of users: the system simply allocates more capacity during the peak and then returns to normal.

 IT cost optimization

-A properly built Cloud Native application helps you pay only for the resources you actually need.
-In the cloud you scale to demand — so during quiet periods you don't overpay for idle servers.
+A well-designed Cloud Native application helps you pay only for the resources you actually need.
+In the cloud, you scale to match demand, so you do not overpay for idle servers during quiet periods.

 There's no longer a need to keep spare computing power on hand for peak loads.